 Screw on the lid to prevent fumes escaping

 I’m pouring all my dirty spirit into the plastic bottle, and then I’m screwing on the lid.
 This prevents fumes escaping.
 This bottle is designed to hold spirit.
 What will happen is that the paint will sediment out of the solution so I am left with a stained, clear liquid which I can pour off and recycle as dirty spirit.
 This process may take a few days so I have a row of three bottles in my studio in various stages of sedimenting.
-Eventually I’m left with a remaing thick layer of sludge at the bottom of the bottle which goes in the bin.
+Eventually I’m left with a remaining thick layer of sludge at the bottom of the bottle which goes in the bin.

 As for the clean spirit, if my students have remembered to use it for dipping only then most of it can be decanted into a jar and used next time!
 Keep the jar somewhere safe; mine’s in the studio, but if I was working at home I would use another old white spirit bottle with a child proof lid.